 “Rebecca Gilman is a very contemporary playwright,” said Cosdon, associate professor of communication arts and theatre.
 “Her most well known plays are dramas without clear antagonists and storylines that don’t have easier answers.
 ‘Luna Gale’ follows this pattern.
 What Gilman consistently returns to are situations that never resolve themselves easily … and there’s never an easy solution when it comes to the welfare of a child.”

 The play “asks us to consider our biases, and it also, I think, encourages us to think about where and how each of us takes responsibility for ultimately the most fragile of beings in society,” Cosdon said.

 Performances are at 8 p.m. on Thursday, Friday and Saturday, Feb.
 23-25, and at 2:30 p.m. on Sunday, Feb.
 26.

 The cast features theatre majors Mary Lyon ’17 as Caroline, the social worker; Ada Zech ’19 as Karlie, the mother, and Simon Brown ’19 as Peter, the father, as well as Alyssa Johnson ’20, Daniel Keitel ’17, Sam Richardson ’20, and Eddie Glass ’18.
 The production is stage managed by Johanna Stanley ’18.
 Michael Mehler is the scenic designer, Miriam Patterson designed the costumes, and William Kenyon designed the lights.

 “Luna Gale” includes strong language and subject matter that some might find upsetting.
 The play is recommended for mature audiences only.

-Tickets for “Mr. Burns: A Post-Electric Play” are $10 for adults and $8 for non-Allegheny students, senior citizens and Allegheny employees.
-Although admission is free for Allegheny students with identification, they are asked to make reservations.
+Tickets for all productions are $10 for adults and $8 for non-Allegheny students, senior citizens and Allegheny employees.
+Admission is free for Allegheny students with identification, but they are asked to make reservations.